Driverless cars: what are autonomous vehicles?

 Every manufacturer will have different types of technology, especially in the early testing stages – there isn’t one system that fits all.

 Cars today are becoming increasingly advanced – even the most basic cars now come with a lengthy list of options to consider.
 But what do you actually need to spend your money on?
-Our guide to car options navigates you through the extras worth considering.
+Our navigates you through the extras worth considering.

 There have been a number of accidents involving autonomous cars, including one that resulted in a fatality.
 Some of these were caused by issues with the capability of the car.